nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If you wish to assign a CCA Position to a contact, you can do so with the CCA prefix as well!
 * Format: `cca/CCA#CCA_POSITION`
-* Example: If you have a contact who is the President of the Chess Club, you can use the field `cca/Chess Club#President` to assign that CCA tag to them.

 [↑ Back to prefix list](#5-information-fields--prefixes)